/

 • Drastically Reduced Latency: Data changes are detected and propagated in milliseconds, not hours, ensuring information is consistently current across all systems.

-• Guaranteed Data Consistency: Real-time sync ensures all connected systems remain perfectly aligned with the source of truth in PostgreSQL, eliminating data drift and sync errors.
+• Guaranteed Data Consistency: Real-time sync ensures all connected systems remain aligned with the source of truth in PostgreSQL, eliminating data drift and sync errors.

 How to Implement Scalable, Real-Time PostgreSQL Sync with Stacksync

 While the concept of CDC is powerful, building and maintaining a production-grade pipeline from scratch is complex.
-Stacksync provides a managed, enterprise-ready platform that dramatically simplifies and accelerates the adoption of real-time PostgreSQL synchronization.
+Stacksync provides a managed, enterprise-ready platform that simplifies and accelerates the adoption of real-time PostgreSQL synchronization.

 No-Code CDC Configuration